MGliem/veille-websocket-chat/README.md

 ## Run the application localy:

-1. Make sure the docker container is up and running.
+1. Make sure the docker container is up and running. ("docker ps" in a terminal)
 2. "npm run d" in a terminal at the root of the project
 3. In your web-browser go to localhost:8080 (port can be changed in the docker-compose file)